dikkeduif/discord-calendar-bot/README.md

 This bot is a simple calendar bot, that allows you to create events for your discord group.

-The bot uses mongodb as its database, and nodejs for app.
+The bot uses mongodb as its database, and nodejs for the app.

 ![Screenshot of an event](img/screenshot.png)